Winter Burn on Evergreens

 - If you have any doubts or concerns, call a certified arborist to come by and look at it.

-How can I prepare my plants for next winter?
+How can I prepare my plants for winter?

-- Mulch 2-4” deep around trees in late spring and fall.
+- Mulch 2-4” deep around trees and shrubs in late spring and fall.

 - Water evergreens during the dormancy months (Nov-Feb) when air temps are 40° and above.
 They require 1 inch of water per week.